7th International AMD-Symposium

 Deborah A. Ferrington (Minneapolis/USA)

-Primary RPE cultures from donors with AMD39 P
+Primary RPE cultures from donors with AMD

 Stephanie C. Joachim, N. Wagner, M. Gammel, A. Greulich, S. Reinehr, J. Hurst, H.B.
 Dick, S. Schnichels (Bochum/D, Tübingen/D)